Understanding Housing Affordability in Gravenhurst

 Affordable Housing should include

-by Kay, 5 months ago
+by Kay, almost 2 years ago

 I own a nice house that one would think was affordable from the outside.
 But in fact the bank owns a large percentage.
 Thus I pay a large monthly mortgage to the bank.
 As I home owner I am required to pay municipal taxes, electricity, water, sewer, and any repairs to that house.
 Thus I pay almost 60% of my income on housing.
 But I never hear of homeowners in the conversation about affordable housing.